-The first film of the Harry Potter universe, and arguably the most child-friendly one as well, Harry Potter and the Philosopher’s Stone (known as Harry Potter and the Sorcerer’s Stone for all our US based readers), is a magical adventure about a 12-year-old wizard.
+The first film of the Harry Potter universe, and arguably the most child-friendly one as well, Harry Potter and the Philosopher’s Stone (known as Harry Potter and the Sorcerer’s Stone for all our US-based readers), is a fantasy movie about a 12-year-old wizard.
 Based on the best-selling novels by JK Rowling, the film introduces us to the wonderful wizarding world, as well as an epic saga between Harry and the evil wizard Lord Voldemort.

 Perhaps a tiny bit on the scary side, and one that any unicorn fans may want to miss, Harry Potter is still a fantastic kids movie for those aged seven and up, and will spark imagination with its detailed magical take on modern England.
 It is also easy to get dragged into the series as a whole, and you’ll most likely be watching all the Harry Potter movies in one go after you see it, and really who doesn’t love a good movie marathon?

 Most Disney films tend to be a winner when it comes to kids movies, but The Lion King manages to stand out from the lineup as a true masterpiece, and will be a sure-fire cinematic hit no matter the occasion.
 It is full of colour, has some of Disney’s best songs – period – and is a great story about embracing responsibility.

 Inspired by William Shakespeare’s play Hamlet, after tragedy hits, a lion cub named Simba is put on a journey of self-discovery, and slowly learns the importance of self-sacrifice when it comes to the greater good.

 Be prepared: Disney songs ranked